MaximeVH/EquivalentCircuits.jl/README.md

 circuitparams = parameteroptimisation(circuit,measurements,frequencies)
 ```
 ### Circuit literature search
-The compatibility of a given set of impedance measurements with circuits from similar applications is evaluated with the `circuit_literaturesearch(data,domain;kwargs)` function.
+The compatibility of a given set of impedance measurements with circuits from similar applications is evaluated with the `circuit_search(data,domain;kwargs)` function.
 Users can finetune the search by restricting the complexity and element composition of the returned circuits.
 The function returns the compatible circuits along with their Digital Object Identifier (DOI) so that users can examine the circuits' other uses to further evaluate its suitability.
 An overview of the function's inputs is provided below:

 - `data` : A CSV filepath to the measurements with their frequency information.
 - `domain` : The application.
 The supported applications are:  "Animals",  "Plants",  "Biosensors" , "Batteries", "Fuel_cells" , "Supercapacitors",  and  "Materials".